The documentation you're currently reading is for version 2.6.0. Click here to view documentation for the latest stable version.

 services are started before the

-mistral-db-manage upgrade head command is run, then the
+mistral-db-manage upgrade head CLI command is executed, then the

 mistral-db-manage upgrade head command may fail.

 relationships, and indices that do not exist.
 If there are new database objects in the upgraded

 database schema, the